Kolmogorov equations on the space of probability measures associated to the nonlinear filtering equation: the viscosity approach: Viscosity solutions to the backward Kolmogorov equations

 \subsection{Comparison theorem and uniqueness}

-Here we state and prove a comparison principle for viscosity solutions to \eqref{eqn: kolmogorov}, which is a key tool to prove the uniqueness.
-Following \cite{cossorusso}, the technique combines the variational principle introduced in Appendix \ref{app: analytical} with the solution introduced by the representation formula \eqref{eqn: reprformula}, which is used as a reference to obtain partial comparison results. \begin{theorem} Let $u_1,u_2\colon \prob(K)\times[0,T]\to\R$ be respectively a viscosity subsolution and supersolution of \eqref{eqn: kolmogorov} such that
+Here we state and prove a comparison principle for viscosity solutions to \eqref{eqn: kolmogorov}, which is a crucial tool to prove the uniqueness.
+The technique for the proof is inspired by the one used for Theorem II.1 in \cite{lions83_2}, and by its recent refinement used in \cite{cossogozzikharroubiphamrosestolato2}.
+In particular, we use the solution $u$ introduced by the representation formula \eqref{eqn: reprformula} as a reference to obtain partial comparison results. \begin{theorem} Let $u_1,u_2\colon \prob(K)\times[0,T]\to\R$ be respectively a viscosity subsolution and supersolution of \eqref{eqn: kolmogorov}.
+Moreover, let Hypothesis \ref{hp: general} and Hypothesis \ref{hp: invariance} hold.
+Then, $u_1(\mu,t)\leq u_2(\mu,t)$ for every $(\mu,t)\in \prob(K)\times[0,T]$. \end{theorem} \begin{proof} We want to prove that $u_1\leq u \leq u_2$, where $u$ is given by \eqref{eqn: reprformula}.
+The proof is divided in five steps and we show only that $u_1 \leq u$.
+Indeed we can prove $u \leq u_2$ by noticing that $u_2$ is a subsolution of \eqref{eqn: kolmogorov} with final condition $-\Phi$ and by taking $-u$ instead of $u$.\\\\ By contradiction, let us assume that there exists $(\mu_0,t_0)\in \prob(K)\times[0,T]$ such that